tbidne/kairos/README.md

 ### Nix expression

-Because `kairos` is a flake, it be built as part of a nix expression.
+Because `kairos` is a flake, it can be built as part of a nix expression.
 For instance, if you want to add `kairos` to `NixOS`, your `flake.nix` should have:

 ```nix
 # flake.nix